SNAP Benefits in Connecticut: How to Apply and Qualify

 Eligibility Criteria for SNAP in Connecticut

-To determine your Connecticut SNAP benefits eligibility, you must meet several requirements related to your income, residency, and work status.
+To determine your Connecticut SNAP benefits eligibility, you must meet several requirements based on your income, residency, and household situation.

-• Income Limits: Most households must meet both gross and net monthly income tests, though households with a member who is elderly or has a disability only need to meet the net income test.
+• Income Limits: Most households must meet both gross and net income tests, but if your household includes someone over 60 or with a disability, only the net income test applies.

-• Residency Requirements: You must be a resident of Connecticut and apply for benefits in the state where you live.
+• Residency Requirements: You must live in Connecticut to apply for and receive benefits in the state.

-• Work Requirements: Able-bodied adults without dependents generally must register for work and accept suitable employment, but exemptions and waivers can change.
+• Work Requirements: Able-bodied adults without dependents are generally required to register for work and may be subject to time limits on their benefits.

 Download Benny app to save on groceries